tuohybuoy/BI_Guardrails_Project/README.md

 For example, if the chart shows As earned in Chemistry courses: the tool compares the percentage of As in CHEM 101 against the percentage in CHEM 102 through 584 combined.
 The tool then compares CHEM 102 against CHEM 101 plus 103 - 584 combined, and so on.

-The binomial test is convenient because it gives exact p-values for groups with small numbers of grades, unlike a parametric chi-square test which uses a theoretical distribution.
+The binomial test is convenient because it gives exact p-values for groups with small numbers of grades, unlike a chi-square test which uses a theoretical distribution.
 Against this dataset, the binomial test runs about as fast as a chi-square test -- so there's no sacrifice in speed.

 #### Approach